 Transfer Syntax is the language used in DICOM to describe the DICOM file format and the network transfer methods.
 3 main variables are contained in the Transfer Syntax:

-Transfer Syntax is in the File Meta Header and more information about how to control the network transfer using Transfer Syntax can be found here.
+For DICOM Files, the Transfer Syntax is stored in the File Meta Header, and for networking it is negotiated between the SCU & SCP.
+For more information about how the negotiation happens and how to control the network transfer using Transfer Syntax can be found here.

 Here is a summary of the most common DICOM Transfer syntaxes: